 Connecticut Survey on Impacts of COVID-19 Pandemic on Aquaculture Industry

+Report Date: March 26, 9:30am EST

+Author: Tessa Getchis

 Background

 The Governor of Connecticut issued a “Stay Home, Stay Safe” order except for essential businesses on March 23, 2020.
 The Commissioner of Agriculture clarified, per Executive Order 7H, that aquaculture operations are considered “essential businesses”.
 To better understand the impacts of the COVID-19 pandemic on the state’s aquaculture industry, the Connecticut Sea Grant Program and the Connecticut Department of Agriculture implemented an anonymous survey of Connecticut’s aquaculture producers which includes predominantly oyster and clam farmers, and also seaweed and inland finfish producers.
 As of March 24, 2020, 33 of 49 aquaculture businesses had completed the survey (response rate = 67%).
 The survey questions are included at the end of this preliminary summary statement.